UTAustinSPS/data-analysis/data_analysis/_sources/Mathematica/structure.rst

 	125
 	625

-You can also use :math:`\%n`, which gives the output of the :math:`n^\textrm{th}` execution, which is even more prone to errors.
+You can also use :code:`\%n`, which gives the output of the :math:`n^\textrm{th}` execution, which is even more prone to errors.

 Approximations
 --------------
-We will look at making physical approximations and solving problems numerically later on, but one useful function to know about is the "N" function.
+We will look at making physical approximations and solving problems numerically later on, but one useful function to know about is the :code:`N` function.
 The canonical example of the use of the N function is this:

 ::